 Year Joined MKLM: 2007

-Larry’s ministry is in Las Delicias, a very poor, rural community of 600 families, located 45 minutes from the capitol of El Salvador.
-The community originally relied on the coffee picking industry.
-However, in recent years, coffee picking has diminished and residents have been left without means to support themselves.
+Larry serves in Las Delicias, a rural town, located 45 minutes from the capital city.
+The community of 600 families originally relied on income from the coffee picking industry.
+In recent years, the work diminished and residents have been left without means to support themselves.